alturyxx-gif/ZStream-Android/README.md

 This app plays streams from various sources.
 To work properly, it requires a **plugin APK** to access streaming sources.

+For local testing / your own forks you NEED to make your OWN plugin with how the app accepts it.

+For official usage, Download the latest release, it will auto-install.

 ### Then download the latest release

 1. Go to [Releases](https://github.com/alturyxx-gif/ZStream-Android/releases)